Food markets, farmers markets and covered halls: where Miami shops, snacks and lunches.

 Saturdays 10:00-18:0070 vendors

-Coconut Grove Saturday Organic Market in Miami is the Glaser Organic Farms outdoor market at 3300 Grand Avenue, Miami's longest-running farmers market since the 1980s.
+Coconut Grove Saturday Organic Market in Miami is the Glaser Organic Farms outdoor market at 3300 Grand Avenue, Miami's longest-running farmers market.

 Go for: Raw vegan, Organic produce, Florida honey